How Do Businesses Tap into Cognitive Computing Systems?

-Recently, IBM’s Institute for Business Value (IBV) that explored how cognitive computing can address manufacturing and production issues in electronics companies.
+Recently, IBM’s Institute for Business Value (IBV) published a report that explored how cognitive computing can address manufacturing and production issues in electronics companies.
 While 70% of survey respondents have some form of IIoT either in place or planned, the 34% of them already have mature systems state and are realizing greater ROI from those implementations.

 IBM has also identified four use cases for cognitive tech in manufacturing.
 One, cognitive maintenance, as described above.
 The other three involve the following: